CECAD-Bioinformatics-Facility-Projects/scRNASeq_FADDosome_inhibits_lymphoproliferative_disease_in_CASP8neg_RIPK3neg_mice/README.md

 ### Operating Systems
 - **Linux**: Ubuntu 22.04.5 LTS (tested)
-- You should be able to run the code on any operating system which supports the docker version we used to generate the docker container and any other compatible versions.
-However this was tested on the aforementioned Linux System.
+- You should be able to run the code on any operating system that supports the Docker version we used to generate the Docker container and any other compatible versions.
+However, this was tested on the aforementioned Linux System.
-- Ideally it should be possible to run the code outside the container if the libraries are installed on the host system as well.
+- Ideally, it should be possible to run the code outside the container if the libraries are installed on the host system as well.
 But this was not tested.

 ### Software Dependencies
 It was tested with
 - **R**: 4.4.0+
-- **Rstudio-Server**: 2025.05.0+496 (Mariposa Orchid) for Ubuntu Focal
+- **RStudio-Server**: 2025.05.0+496 (Mariposa Orchid) for Ubuntu Focal
 - **Docker**: 28.1.1+

 ### R Package Dependencies (managed by renv)